reTHINK-project/dev-registry-domain/docs/DomainRegistryUserManual.md

 2) The REST API open for read access from everyone (at least for the time being).

-As such, and since the framework ([Spark Java Framework](http://sparkjava.com/)) used to develop the Domain Registry does not support mutual authentication, this was configured in a Haproxy load balancer that resides in front of the Domain Registry.
+As such, and since the framework ([Spark Java Framework](http://sparkjava.com/)) used to develop the Domain Registry does not support mutual authentication, this was configured in a [Haproxy](http://www.haproxy.org/) load balancer that resides in front of the Domain Registry.
-As can be seen inside Haproxy configuration file (inside server/load-balancer), this was achieved by using certificates.
+As can be seen inside Haproxy configuration file (server/load-balancer/haproxy.cfg), this was achieved by using certificates.
 As a consequence, a certificate authority must exist in order to sign and verify client certificates.
 Just provide Haproxy with a server certificate and a CA file and use further configuration options as needed.
-The provided Haproxy configuration assumes that this certificates are created inside /server/load-balancer folder.
+The provided Haproxy configuration assumes that these certificates are created inside /server/load-balancer folder.
-Our configuration starts with only one backend server and connections only reached it if they came from an authenticated client or if its a HTTP GET request.
+Our configuration starts with only one backend server (much more can be added) and connections only reached it if they came from an authenticated client or if its a HTTP GET request.
 Basically we are blocking non authenticated HTTP PUT requests.

 #### Blocking requests from untrusted sources